Random sorting networks: edge limit: Local Limit of Standard Staircase Shaped Tableaux

 \begin{thm} For each $n\in\mathbb Z_{\ge 2}$, let $T_{\Delta_{n}}(l,m)$ and $T_{\Delta_{n}\setminus(n-k,k)}(l,m)$ be uniformly random standard Young tableaux of shapes $\Delta_n$ and ${\Delta_{n}\setminus(n-k,k)}$, respectively, in the coordinate system of Section \ref{subsec:rotation}.
 Recall $N={n\choose 2}$.
 Then for each fixed $k$, as $n\to\infty$ we have

-in the sense of convergence of finite-dimensional distributions. \end{thm} \begin{remark} The SYT $T_{\Delta_{n}\setminus(n-k,k)}$ can be thought as $T_{\Delta_{n}}$ conditioned on its largest entry being at $(n-k,k)$.
-Hence, Theorem \ref{thm:syt} suggest a conjecture: $\X^{'}_{k}$ should have the same law as $\X$ conditioned on having a particle at $(2k,0)$, i.e.\ on $\X(2k,1)=0$.
+in the sense of convergence of finite-dimensional distributions. \end{thm} \begin{remark} The SYT $T_{\Delta_{n}\setminus(n-k,k)}$ can be thought as $T_{\Delta_{n}}$ conditioned on its largest entry being at $(n-k,k)$, and in \eqref{eq_limit_2}, $T_{\Delta_{n}\setminus(n-k,k)}(2k,0)$ is set to be $N$, corresponding to $\X(2k,1)=0$ on the right.
+Hence, Theorem \ref{thm:syt} suggests a conjecture: $\X^{'}_{k}$ should have the same law as $\X$ conditioned on having a particle at $(2k,0)$, i.e.\ on $\X(2k,1)=0$.
 Note that additional efforts are needed to prove this, because the topology of the convergence in Theorem \ref{thm:syt} is not strong enough to make conclusions about the conditional distributions. \end{remark}

 The rest of this section is devoted to the proof of Theorem \ref{thm:syt}.
 We first couple the two types of SYT with the uniformly random PYT of the same shape, and induce two point processes $\X_{n}^{'}, \X_{k,n}^{'}$ on $\Z_{\ge 0}\times \R_{\ge 0}$ respectively from these two PYT, as in Definition \ref{def:pointprocess}.
 Then we prove that $\X_{n}^{'}\rightarrow \X^{'}$ and $\X_{k,n}^{'}\rightarrow \X^{'}_{k}$ as $n\to\infty$, where $\X^{'}$ and $\X^{'}_{k}$ are determinantal point processes on $\Z_{\ge 0}\times \R_{\ge 0}$ with explicit correlation kernels given by double contour integrals.
 Next, we identify $\X^{'}$ with $\X$, the corners process of aGUE of Definition \ref{def:cornerprocess}.